opstrace/opstrace/docs/guides/user/collecting-cloud-metrics.md

 " | curl -v -H "Authorization: Bearer $(cat tenant-api-token-dev)" --data-binary @- https://me.opstrace.io/api/v1/credentials/
 ```

-`example-gcp-credential` can now be referenced in your Stackdriver exporter configurations under the same tenant.
+`example-gcp-credential` can now be referenced in your Stackdriver exporter configurations under the same Opstrace tenant.
 Behind the scenes, the credentials will be stored to an internal Postgres database in plaintext form, and then passed to the deployed `stackdriver_exporter` as a Kubernetes Secret.

 ### Exporter